algolia/docsearch/docs/src/styling.md

 ## Advanced styling

-If you want to do more heavy styling, feel free to have a look at the [SCSS source code][4]. `_variables.scss` contains all the default theming, sizing and breakpoints.
+Whether you would like to do more heavy styling, feel free to have a look at the [SCSS source code][4]. `_variables.scss` contains all the default theming, sizing and breakpoints.

 You can generate your own CSS file by cloning the repository and running `yarn run build:css`.
 The resulting file will be generated in `./dist/cdn`, and